hanjinliu/cylindra/docs/open_image.md

    for more details.
 5. Set the filter to apply to the image.
 The filter is applied to the reference image shown in the viewer, not to the original image.
+6. If you want to invert the image, check "Invert intensity".
-6. If you want to load the original image into the memory, check "Load the entire image into memory".
+7. If you want to load the original image into the memory, check "Load the entire image into memory".
-7. You can preview the selected image by clicking "Preview".
+8. You can preview the selected image by clicking "Preview".
 A preview window will be shown, which only loads separate image slices to accelerate the image loading.
-8. Click "Open" to calculate the binning/filtering and show the reference image.
+9. Click "Open" to calculate the binning/filtering and show the reference image.

 ![](images\viewer_00_open_image.png){ loading=lazy }